AndresGarciaEscalante/My_Gazebo_World/README.md

 # My_Gazebo_World
 ## Development of a World in Gazebo from scratch
-## Andres Ricardo Garcia Escalante

 ## Setting up the enviroment:
-For this project used the following programs:
+For this project the following set up was used:
 - Ubuntu 16.04 LTS OS
 - Gazebo 7.9
 - C++